sohkamyung/sohkamyung.github.io/reviews/fiction/2023/20231212-BigBookCyberpunk.md

 *Rating: 4/5 Stars*

-A fabulous anthology of stories centered around the genre of Cyberpunk, as seen by the editor.
-The stories here centre around technology and its possible effects on people and society and range in style from contemporary to the more 'punkish' which involve a lot of cyber-slang, sometimes to the point where I have trouble understanding the story.
+A fabulous anthology of stories centred around the genre of Cyberpunk, as seen by the editor.
+The stories here centre around technology and its possible effects on people and society and range in style from contemporary to the more ‘punkish’ which involve a lot of cyber-slang, sometimes to the point where I have trouble understanding the story.

 The book is divided into several sections, each with stories related to that section.
-It starts with a story that the editor considers the percursor to the kind of cyberpunk stories in that section.
-And the book starts with a story the editor considers a percursor to the whole field of cyberpunk.
+It starts with a story that the editor considers the precursor to the kind of cyberpunk stories in that section.
+And the book starts with a story the editor considers a precursor to the whole field of cyberpunk.

 With such a huge anthology, it would not be possible for the reader to enjoy every story, but I personally found myself enjoying most of them, and seeing the kinds of speculations that the field of cyberpunk has (and still is) contributing to contemporary speculative fiction.

 - “The Gernsback Continuum” (1981) by William Gibson: a photographer on a job to shoot images of architecture representing gleaming 'what might have been' futures suddenly finds himself living those futures.
 Are they real, or just figments of his imagination?

-## Self: stories about how technology affects the individual self.
+**Self**: stories about how technology affects the individual self.

 - “The Girl Who Was Plugged In” (1973) by James Tiptree Jr.: a dying girl on the street is given the chance to remotely inhabit the body of a young girl and become the advertising front for a company.
 But the love of a young man for the girl, unaware of the remote arrangement, would cause things to quickly unravel.
 - “Pretty Boy Crossover” (1986) by Pat Cadigan: a Pretty Boy goes to a club to see his former partner, who has crossed over to become pure information.
 Now, the club wants him to join his partner, unless he can think of a reason to stay the way he is.